 Can food dye cause hyperactivity?

-A study by the United Kingdom’s Food Standards Agency in 2007 showed that the consumption of foods containing dyes could increase hyperactive behavior in children.
+A study of nearly 300 children by the United Kingdom’s Food Standards Agency in 2007 showed that the consumption of foods containing dyes could increase hyperactive behavior in children.
 In the study of 3-, 8- and 9-year-olds, children were given three different types of beverages to drink.
 Then their behavior was evaluated by teachers and parents.

 One of the drink mixtures contained artificial food colorings, including: